4.5 green stars Rated Excellent 4.8 out of 5 rating

 • You're worried you won't be able to afford higher repayments

-• You have a specific budget
+• You have a specific budget to stick to

-This is because the SVR is usually higher than other fixed (and variable) deals on the market, so it's more expensive.
+If you're currently on your lender's SVR, the rate you're moved to when your initial deal ends, it's worth fixing.
+The SVR is usually higher than other fixed and variable deals on the market, so it's more expensive.

-Most mortgage deals are valid for 6 months, so you can lock in a new rate and switch when your current deal comes to an end, avoiding any ERCs.
+To avoid landing on your lender's SVR, look at remortgaging around 6 months before your current deal ends.
+Most mortgage offers are valid for 6 months, so you can lock in a new rate and switch when your current deal comes to an end, avoiding any ERCs.
+If rates fall before your new deal begins, you can switch again.

 How long should you fix your mortgage for?